Wolfsblvt/SillyTavern-Pronouns/README.md

 ![tag version](https://img.shields.io/github/v/tag/Wolfsblvt/SillyTavern-Pronouns?label=tag&color=lightblue)
 ![required](https://img.shields.io/badge/Required%20ST%20version-1.13.5-darkred)

-> [!WARNING]
-> This is a pre-release and under active development.
-APIs, macros, and UI may change.
-Breaking changes can occur until a first official release.

 Persona pronoun management for SillyTavern.
 This extension adds a dedicated editor under Persona Management, quick presets (She/Her, He/Him, They/Them, It/Its) and prompt macros for the active persona (e.g., `{{pronoun.subjective}}`) with optional shorthand macros via settings.

 Inspired by and partially ported from SillyTavern PR [#4542](https://github.com/SillyTavern/SillyTavern/pull/4542).